<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1623785481019535&amp;ev=PageView&amp;noscript=1">

 A long lead time generally is required as traditional wet-mate connectors take 18 weeks, or more than 4 months, from the time an order is placed until delivery (and that’s without any disruptions in the supply chain).

-Despite the industry’s best efforts, these wet-mate connectors are expensive, run the risk of high failure rates due to corrosion and other environmental factors and pose a potential safety risk.
+Despite the industry’s best efforts, these wet-mate connectors are expensive, run the risk of high failure rates due to corrosion and other environmental factors, and can pose a potential safety risk.

 While engineers have made improvements in electrical wet-mate connector technology over the past 150 years, there are still disadvantages to tried-and-true traditional electrical connector interconnect solutions.

 Imagine a connectivity solution that works with an underwater environment, utilizing the water to achieve optimal performance, instead of working against it.
-Thanks to the transition metal called niobium — known for its corrosion resistance & hypoallergenicity, a new wet-mate connector does just that.
+Thanks to the transition metal called niobium, known for its corrosion resistance and hypoallergenicity, a new waterproof assembly can achieve just that.

-The first of its kind, iCONN’s wet-mate connectors utilize Northrop Grumman’s Patented NiobiCon Technology, which allows the connectors to intentionally let water in and can be mated and demated while fully exposed to water.
-The contacts will not corrode, current does not continue to flow through the water when mated and unmated and electronics will not short out
+The first of its kind, iCONN’s wet-mate connectors utilize Northrop Grumman’s patented NiobiCon technology, which allows the connectors to intentionally let water in and can be mated and demated while fully exposed to water.
+The contacts will not corrode, the current will not continue to flow through the water when mated and unmated, and the electronics will not short out.

-This new evolution of wet-mate connector technology upends the industry’s longstanding design.
-It can be used on the surface, underwater while submerged at any depth or wherever there is a wet, corrosive environment, such as in chemical processing plants, agriculture, automotive applications and undersea operations & aquaculture.
+This new evolution of underwater cable connector technology significantly improves the industry’s longstanding design.
+It can be used on the surface, underwater while submerged at any depth, or wherever there is a wet, corrosive environment, such as in chemical processing plants, agriculture, automotive applications, and undersea operations.

-Many traditional wet-mate connectors have a stainless-steel construction and use gold plated copper contacts.
-Instead of copper contacts, iCONN utilizes niobium, which delivers the same level of corrosion resistance as titanium — the premier material for corrosion resistance.
+Many traditional underwater cable connectors have a stainless-steel construction and use gold-plated copper contacts.
+Instead of copper contacts, iCONN utilizes niobium, which delivers the same level of corrosion resistance as titanium, which is considered the premier material for corrosion resistance.

 When niobiCONN contacts are energized and exposed to water, the contacts create their own passive, insulating film around the niobium contacts to protect the users and environment from electricity.
 This insulating film — 99.79% thinner than a strand of human hair — provides electrical connectivity and scrapes off as the connectors are mated.
 When the contacts are demated, the insulating film forms again within milliseconds.

-The niobium contacts are self-healing and are safe from direct contact with power applied, up to 60VDC applications.
+The niobium contacts are also self-healing and safe from direct contact with power applied, up to 60VDC applications.

-While a traditional wet-mate connectors can begin to corrode when exposed to water, the insulating film on iCONN’s wet-mate interconnects offers a more robust solution for subsea & wet location applications & electronics.
+While traditional subsea electrical connectors can begin to corrode when exposed to water, the insulating film on iCONN’s wet-mate interconnects offers a more robust solution for subsea or wet location applications, and electronics.

-iCONN’s aptly named niobiCONN™ wet-mate connectors can be mated and disconnected wet or fully submerged without the standard risk of corrosion or safety hazards — delivering safe and reliable electrical connectivity in water.
+iCONN’s aptly named niobiCONN™ wet-mate connectors can be mated and disconnected wet or fully submerged without the standard risk of corrosion or safety hazards, ultimately delivering safe and reliable electrical connectivity in water.

-niobiCONN™ connectors also can be customized to meet the parameters of your project and at a reduced lead time by more than half compared to traditional underwater connectors — 18 weeks down to an average of six to eight weeks from order to delivery.
+Also, niobiCONN™ connectors can be customized to meet the parameters of your project.
+This includes a reduced lead time by more than half compared to traditional underwater connectors – 18 weeks down to an average of six to eight weeks from order to delivery.

 NiobiCONN